ccai1/VisualTango/README.md

   ![add new button](images/add-new-button.png)

   Then the button will turn into an input panel allows you to input the details of this new card.
 Dropdown lists are the default way of doing this.
-Yet, you can choose to type in by enable the typing mode (click on the `T` floating button).
+Yet, you can choose to type in by enable the typing mode (click on the `Toggle` floating button).

   `delay` means the seconds the screen will stay at this frame when you are playing this sequence of cards.